 - Allows for private/home team members to attend and participate

 Online and Virtual IEP Meetings

-As long as parents do their due diligence, a virtual IEP meeting can be a real advantage
+A virtual IEP meeting can be a real advantage if parents do their due diligence.

 Please make sure that you follow up with your After IEP Meeting Letter.
-But, with a recorded Zoom meeting, there will be a lot less to write.
+But, with a recorded Zoom meeting, there will be much less to write.

 Sample Virtual IEP Meeting Agenda